Holiday inspiration currently loading...

 Your journey now takes you to the west coast, with options to explore one or more of the fingers of land at the south of Ireland, including the Bere peninsula, before reaching the famous Ring of Kerry, and your next base.

-This family run small guesthouse has an enviable waterside location, just off the Ring of Kerry near the village of Sneem.
-You will enjoy a hearty Irish breakfast with plenty of home-made breads and jams, and there is even a small bar, which serves light meals, but you are not far from several good restaurants for the evenings.
+This family run small guest house has an enviable waterside location, just off the Ring of Kerry near the village of Sneem.
+With beautiful lawns and swaying palm trees, its easy to forget you are in Ireland.
+Summer sunsets can be spectacular here.
+You will enjoy a hearty Irish breakfast with plenty of home-made breads and jams, and there is even a small bar, which serves light meals.
+You are not far from several good restaurants for the evenings.

 What to see and do in Kerry

 For anyone that loves the great outdoors, Kerry is a dream destination.
-This charming county has it all, with truly sublime scenery, exceptionally friendly locals, internationally renowned spas, gorgeous little villages and excellent restaurants.
+This charming county has it all, with sublime scenery, exceptionally friendly locals, gorgeous little villages and excellent restaurants.

-Kerry’s exceptional coastline is a series of peninsulas that open out into larger bays and give a totally unique feeling to the county, with craggy hills that tumble down into the choppy ocean below, and a remote, untouched aspect to the land.
+Kerry’s magnificent coastline is a series of peninsulas that open out into larger bays and give a totally unique feeling to the county, with craggy hills that tumble down into the choppy ocean below.

-A drive around the Ring of Kerry or the Ring of Beara in adjacent County Cork is an unforgettable way to experience the best that this awe-inspiring landscape has to offer.
+A drive around the Ring of Kerry or the less busy Ring of Beara in adjacent County Cork is an unforgettable way to experience the best that this awe-inspiring landscape has to offer.
+It’s great walking country, too, with plenty of trails into the hills and along the coast.

 Day Seven – County Clare

-Turning north you cross the Shannon by ferry and reach County Clare, where the true influence of the Atlantic Ocean begins to be felt.
+Now you head further north, crossing the River Shannon by ferry and entering County Clare.
+The Atlantic Ocean pounds the dramatic cliff-lined coastline.
 Your next base is an award-winning gastro pub in the historic village of Lisdoonvarna.

 The family owned and run inn is a great touring base.
 The owners have created a welcoming hotel, with a blend of contemporary and traditional, in the unique setting of the Burren region.
-Built in 1860 this Country Inn has a wealth of old world charm and character.
+Built in 1860 this country inn oozes old world charm and character.
 Open log fires, a walled garden and 14 en-suite bedrooms all with views of the surrounding countryside.

-You are within a short drive of the dramatic Cliffs of Moher, stretching 5 miles along the coast, at a height of over 200 meters above sea level, with often breathtaking views, or head inland to explore the almost mystical landscape of The Burren, almost 100 square miles of limestone pavement, rich with ancient history, cave systems and unique flora.
-We can arrange a local guide to help you decipher the wonders of this unique area.
-Boat trips to the unique Aran Islands are a good option from nearby Doolin.
+You are within a short drive of the imposing Cliffs of Moher, stretching five miles along the coast, at a height of over 200 meters above sea level, with often breathtaking views, Take a boat trip to get up close and feel the refreshing (we mean cold!) sea spray.
+Head inland to explore the almost mystical landscape of The Burren, with mile upon mile of limestone pavement.
+It’s a landscape like no other: rich with ancient history, cave systems and unique flora.
+Let us arrange a local guide to help you decipher the wonders of this unique area.

 Day Nine – County Galway